abergues/SalsaApp/README.md

    * Git and google drive

 ## Theory to check
-  1. Openpose model and limitations.
-Can be improved for a dance couple?
+  1. Openpose model and limitations, which model they used?
+Dimension of the output Can be improved for a dance couple?
-  2.

 ## Tasks
 ### Preprocessing